 “I wanted a doll to be me before this idea came up,” Goodall told Reuters.
 “I’ve seen… little girls playing with Barbie dolls, and certainly at the beginning, they were all very girly-girly, and I thought little girls need… some choice.”

 From athletes and veterinarians, to environmentalists and astronauts, Barbie gives young girls, who grow up to be women that are underrepresented in various professional fields, the ability to see someone who looks like them doing work that can change the world.

 “Mattel has changed its range of dolls, and there’s all kinds of astronauts and doctors and things like that,” Goodall also shared with Reuters.
 “So many children learn about me at school.
 They’ll be thrilled to have the Barbie doll.”

 Most companies don’t make ethical and sustainable choices on their own.
 They make changes because their customers demand it of them, or they see an opportunity to make more money.

-By intentionally choosing to only buy sustainably-made toys that align with your (and your child’s) values, you ensure that companies are incentivized to make the right choices.
+By intentionally choosing to only buy sustainably-made toys (and other eco-friendly products) that align with your (and your child’s) values, you ensure that companies are incentivized to make the right choices.